-Pack light, lightweight fabrics such as cotton or linen.
+Pack lightweight, breathable fabrics like cotton or linen.
 Long sleeves and trousers and skirts offer Sun protection and adhere to modesty requirements.

 Layering works well during these milder seasons.
-Include T-shirts, Long-sleeved shirts, sweaters, and an average-weight jacket.
+Include T-shirts, Long-sleeved shirts, sweaters, and a medium-weight jacket.

 Comfortable, sturdy, closed-toe Walking shoes or boots are suitable.
 You will encounter uneven terrain, rubble, and potential debris.